-FOOTBALL REGULATION: Football is often called soccer outside the United Kingdom.
-But, FIFA English Football rules and regulations are synonymous with soccer.
-So the laws are the same.
+FOOTBALL REGULATIONS: Most people call it soccer outside the United Kingdom.
+Even so, FIFA football rules and regulations are synonymous with soccer rules.

-These rule descriptions and regulatory explanations derive from?
+Where do the rule descriptions and regulatory explanations derive from?
 In fact they come from the Fédération Internationale de Football Association.

 FIFA is the international governing body of the laws of association football.
-They established their headquarters in Switzerland from 1904.
+They have established their headquarters in Switzerland since 1904.

-Our first goal is to shoot you through the most important and basic rules and regulations of football.
-Check out all the promoted football teams names A to Z and get match ready for the 2017/18 English Premier League (EPL) soccer season.
+Our first goal is to shoot you through the most important and basic rules and regulations in football.
+But, you can also check out the promoted football teams names A to Z. This will ensure you are match ready for the 2018/19 English Premier League (EPL) soccer season.

 There is one simple aim of football.
 The triumphant team is the one which scores most goals at the end of play.
 Players score goals by kicking or heading the football ball into the goal net of the opposite team.

-The field of play for soccer rules and regulations must be rectangular in shape.
+A field of play for soccer rules and regulations must be rectangular in shape.
 A playing surface should have clear and continuous marked boundary lines.

-The playing field may be a natural or a green colored artificial surface.
+The field surface may be completely natural or it can be a green colored artificial surface.
 Some hybrid systems combine artificial and natural materials for the field of play.

-The touchlines are the two longest sides of the rectangle and the goal lines are the two shorter sides.
+The touchlines make up the two longest boundary lines of the rectangle.
+Whereas, the goal lines will form the two shorter boundary lines.
 The halfway line divides the field into two same-sized halves.